jasondoze/reactFullStack/deployment.md

 <br>

-The <content of YOUR public key> starts with the letters ssh-rsa and ends with the username you supplied in step 1.
+The content with you public key starts with the letters ssh-rsa and ends with the username you supplied in step 1.
 Both have to be included!

 <br>